vasylalit/customer-address/README.md

 # Customer-Address
-This project is node.js back-end code for relation between customer table and address table using primary key and foreign key in which we can perform some CRUD + optimized APIs.
+This project is node.js back-end code for relation between customer table and address table using primary key and foreign key in which we can perform some CRUD + optimized APIs + Sync Database feuture.
+In this project, I have created the Sync functionality --> When I need to send the existing data from SQLite offline database to Online Postgres server, I defined a controller in which it checks whether we have some existing data or not.
+If data exists, it will send all the data to the postgres server by calling the API.
+After syncing the data, the existing SQLite database will be erased.

 <br/>